ClaireAmandine/Week4Assignement/Codebook tidy_data_average.md

 The mean and standard deviation calculated from these features are coded as follows:
 mean: Mean value
 std: Standard deviation
-Note: the values in the "tidy_data_average" set are thus the average values of the mean, resp. standard deviation over the 30 participants.
+Note: the values in the "tidy_data_average" set are thus the average values of the mean, resp. standard deviation per activity and per participant.